spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 ## Purpose

 !!! info
     Please note, we currently don't support importing rego.v1.
-For more details, refer to the note in the [introduction](../policy/README.md) section.
+For more details, refer to the [policy introduction](../policy/README.md).

-Notification [policies](./README.md) can be used to filter, route and adjust the body of notification messages sent by Spacelift.
-The policy works at the [space level](../spaces/README.md) meaning that it does not need to be attached to a specific [stack](../stack/README.md), but rather is always evaluated if the space it's in can be accessed by whatever action is being evaluated.
+Notification policies can filter, route, and adjust the body of notification messages sent by Spacelift.
+The policy works at the [space level](../spaces/README.md), meaning that it does not need to be attached to a specific [stack](../stack/README.md).
+Notification policices always verify the space they're in can be accessed by whatever action is being evaluated.
+If you are new to spaces, consider exploring our [spaces documentation](../spaces/README.md).

-All notifications go through the policy evaluation.
-This means any of them can be redirected to the routes defined in the policy.
+All notifications go through the policy evaluation, so any of them can be redirected to the routes defined in the policy.

 A notification policy can define the following rules:

 - **inbox**: Allows messages to be routed to the Spacelift notification inbox.
-- **slack**: Allows messages to be routed to a given slack channel.
+- **slack**: Allows messages to be routed to a given Slack channel.
 - **webhook**: Allows messages to be routed to a given webhook.
 - **pull_request**: Allows messages to be routed to one or more pull requests.

 If no rules match, no action is taken.

-## Data input
+## Data input schema

 This is the schema of the data input that each policy request can receive: